 - judge other moms parenting styles;

-- judge a woman’s choices (because we don’t know her story); and
+- judge a woman’s choices (because we don’t know her story);

-On International Women’s Day, CanFASD wrote:
+On International Women’s Day in 2020, CanFASD wrote:

 …it is important to have open and honest conversations about health equity, including the opportunity for everyone to make informed decisions about their health.